 Sir Leszek was previously Chief Executive of the UK’s Medical Research Council (2007-10).
 From 2001 to 2007 he was at Imperial College London, as Principal of the Faculty of Medicine and later as Deputy Rector, responsible for the overall academic and scientific direction of the institution.
 He led the development of inter-disciplinary research between engineering, physical sciences and biomedicine.

 In 1988 he was a Lecturer in Medicine at Cambridge.
 He went on to be Professor of Medicine at the University of Wales in Cardiff, where he led a research team that carried out the pioneering work on vaccines for which he was knighted in 2001.
 In particular, his unit in Cardiff conducted clinical trials for a therapeutic vaccine for human papillomavirus (a cause of cervical cancer) – the first in Europe.

 He was a founding Fellow of the Academy of Medical Sciences in 1996 and a member of its Council from 1997 until 2002; and he became a Fellow of the Royal Society in 2008.

-As CAO, Martha Choe oversees the Bill & Melinda Gates foundation’s HR, Security and Global Workplace Resources, and serves as a member of the foundation’s Management Committee.
+CAO at the BIll and Melinda Gates Foundation until September 2014, Martha Choe oversaw foundation’s HR, Security and Global Workplace Resources, and served as a member of the foundation’s Management Committee.
 Choe joined the foundation in 2004 as the Director of the Global Libraries initiative in the foundation’s Global Development Program.